Andris Treimanis

 Andris Treimanis (born 16 March 1985) is a Latvian professional football referee.
 He has been a full international for FIFA since 2011.
 He refereed the final of the 2019 FIFA U-17 World Cup in Brazil.

+Career

+On 12 May 2023, the Football Federation of Armenia announced that Treimanis would take charge of the Armenian Cup Final the next day.